 - Educate residents through seminars and online resources on the use of organic landscaping; pollinator-friendly options; low-impact development to manage stormwater runoff; and conversion of portions of lawn to wildflower meadows

-- Provide resources that outline invasive species identification, removal techniques, and replacement options
+- Provide resources that outline invasive species identification, removal techniques and replacement options

-- Promote the benefits of non-polluting, quieter landscaping equipment to local landscaping companies
+- Promote the benefits of non-polluting, quieter landscaping equipment to local landscaping companies by the identification of equipment suppliers and trade in promotions